dpayne5/agproject/README.md

 - For Android, open the emulator through Android Studio then from the command line run `flutter run`.

 **Using Images:** To use your own images for profile pictures, simply drag and drop them into iOS simulator/Android emulator.
 They should be available in Photos/downloads respectively.

+### Issues

+- If you are getting a CodeSigning error with iOS simulator, run `flutter clean` then `flutter run`.
+- If you can't exit the ImagePicker view with swipe gestures on Android Physical devices, switch to 3 way navigation in settings.